o-souter/o-souter/readme.md

 <br>

 I'm Currently working on:
-* WhereISSit? - A website which tracks the International Space Station
+* WhereISSit? - A mobile app which tracks the International Space Station
 * My portfolio website - A site that showcases all of my skills for employers!

 <br>